jsalignon/cactus/docs/1_Intro/tutorial.md

 ```
 With:
  - `--res_dir`: the output folder
- - `--species`: pecies under study (mandatory)
+ - `--species`: species under study (mandatory)
- - --chromatin_state: chromatin state file to use (mandatory)
+ - `--chromatin_state`: chromatin state file to use for the chromatin enrichment analysis (mandatory)
- - --split__threshold_type: using rank(-log10(FDR)) cutoff instead of the default -log10(FDR) cutoff
- - --split__threshold_values: selecting the top 200 and 1000 most significant results
  - `--disable_all_enrichments`: stopping analyses after step 2 (differential analysis)
+ - `--design__regions_to_remove`: using an a files that do not contain any regions to remove from ATAC-Seq analyses.

-Note, that creation of bigWig files, as well as the saturation curve analysis can both be computationally intensive and therefore there are parameters to disable these steps if needed (`params.do_bigwig` and `params.do_saturation_curve`).
+Note also, that creation of bigWig files, as well as the saturation curve analysis can both be computationally intensive and therefore there are parameters to disable these steps if needed (`params.do_bigwig` and `params.do_saturation_curve`).

 # Checking quality controls and removing artifical signal